Darian Bashir sentenced to life in prison for UNM student’s murder

 Bashir acknowledged his role in the shooting Tuesday.
 He also offered an apology and condolences to the Weller family in a statement Tuesday.

-“I want to start by apologizing to the Weller family, I know there’s nothing that can be said or done that can fill the void,” Bashir said.
-“This is something i have to live with the rest of my life.”
+“I want to start by apologizing to the Weller family, I know there’s nothing that can be said or done that can fill the void that has been placed within your hearts,” Bashir said.
+“This is something I have to live with the rest of my life, and it’s something that being locked up or free will never be able to change.
+Again, I offer my deepest, most sincerest apology to the Weller family and to the family of my own.”